UmairShaikh-1/Sprint-technique-analysis/README.md

 # Sprint-technique-analysis
-This project explores how starting‑block biomechanics influence a sprinter’s time to 30 meters, using a synthetic dataset modeled on realistic ranges for elite and average athletes.
+This project explores how different variables in the starting‑block influence a sprinter’s time to 30 meters, using a synthetic dataset modeled on realistic ranges for elite and average athletes.
-The goal is to quantify how variables such as block angles, knee angles, reaction time, and RFmax contribute to early‑acceleration performance.
+The goal is to identify how variables such as block angles, knee angles, reaction time, and RFmax contribute to early‑acceleration performance.

 ## Project Overview
 * Synthetic dataset of 500 sprinters (250 elite, 250 average)